rinagalperin/biomedical_nel/readme.md

 ## :hammer: TODO

-- [x] modify HRM to accept medical terms which have no corresponding CUI
+- [x] Augment HRM output with medical terms which have no corresponding CUI
-- [ ] Fine-tune model's hyper parameters.
+- [ ] Perform extrinsic evaluation.
 - [ ] Train for 2 other communities: Depression and Sclerosis.